 Trustees

-Our board of trustees is responsible for governance and strategic direction.
-The trustees individually represent different skills and experience in clinical services, law and accountancy, management, fundraising, policy and audit and evaluation necessary for the setting of objectives and monitoring performance.
+The Trustees individually represent different skills and experience in clinical services, accountancy, management, fundraising, policy and audit and evaluation necessary for the setting of objectives and monitoring performance.
 Management of the organisation is delegated to the Chief Executive.

 Fiona Goudie